donatienLeray/WortEx/tasks.md

 - [x] 1. have a list with all german words with seven letters (Dodo)
   - [ ] 1.1 Sort them by difficulty (see [Point System](/tasks.md#point-system))

-- [ ] 2. choose one of them randomly according to given diffivulty (Dodo)
+- [ ] 2. choose one of them randomly according to given difficulty (Dodo)

 - [ ] 3. for each 7 letter word make a lookuptable containing the multiplicator ((1 / med sscore ) * difficulty) needed to calculate the points (Dodo) and information on how many words are possible (>7 and 7). see [Point System](/tasks.md#point-system) (Dodo)
-  - [ ] 3.1 make getter funktion for all prprocessed information (Dodo)
+  - [ ] 3.1 make getter function for all preprocessed information (Dodo)

 ### User Input

-- [ ] 1. make a list of already found words
+- [x] 1. make a list of already found words

-- [ ] 2.
+- [x] 2.
 Read user input while he types

-- [ ] 3. user can only type letters that are in the given letters
+- [x] 3. user can only type letters that are in the given letters

-- [ ] 4. user can only type letters that are not already used
+- [x] 4. user can only type letters that are not already used

-- [ ] 5. if user types something that is not allowed, it just gets ignored
+- [x] 5. if user types something that is not allowed, it just gets ignored

-- [ ] 6. display the typed letters in the correct order
+- [x] 6. display the typed letters in the correct order

-- [ ] 7. if the typed letters are a valid word and not found yet, add it to the list of found words and reset input
+- [x] 7. if the typed letters are a valid word and not found yet, add it to the list of found words and reset input

-- [ ] 8. if user press 'esc' reset input
+- [x] 8. if user press 'esc' reset input

 - [ ] 9. if user press 'enter' check if the typed letters, reset input whatsoever

-- [ ] 10. if user press 'backspace' delete last typed letter
+- [x] 10. if user press 'backspace' delete last typed letter

 ### Point System